Auto-R/Big_Homework/README.md

   That's all, have a good time.

-  (What's more, it is a c/c++ program)

-  This is my first c project with my partner Yichen.
+  This is my first c/c++ project with my partner Yichen.